MadReasonable/42fdr/README.md

 ### DREF Field Reference:
-*\*CSV Track data contains the raw values from the input file.
+*\*Raw Track data contains the raw values from the input file.
 After converting the timestamp to a normal date and time, adjusting for timezone, and calibrating the attitude, the processed data is made available as FDR Track data*

 *\*\*GndSpd is not available in FDR Track data as it is technically a DREF value and not part of the core FDR file*